ddgae2/network/ReadME.md

 #### Compiling, Training, and Evaluating the Model

 I dont know the answer to these questions.
-I do not have a clear grasp of deep and neural network.
+I do not have a clear grasp of a deep and neural network.
 Therefore I am unable to perform the challenge.

 How many neurons, layers, and activation functions did you select for your neural network model, and why?